jhoward39/TheoryOfComputationFinal/README.md

 This is the semester project of Joseph Dunham and Joseph Howard for Theory Of Computation at Fordham University (CISC 4000) under Clavius Distinguished Professor Frank Hsu.

-----Implementation of a Deterministic Push-Down Automata----
+-----Implementation of a Deterministic Push-Down Automata-----

 Accepts strings in the language (a^n\*b^n$)